azl397985856/leetcode/README.en.md

 - For the parts that were added recently, there will be a 🆕 behind.
 - For the parts that were updated recently, there will be a 🖊 behind.
+- For the parts that have been translated, there will be a ✅ behind.
 - Here will be the place to update Anki Flashcards in the future as well.
 - Here is a mind mapping graph showing the summary of categorizations of problems that are questioned frequently in interviews.
 We could analyze according to the information in the graph.